-Events, like trunk shows, in your dispensary can sometimes be a big hit or a big miss.
-And, if you've never held this type of event before you probably have a lot of looming questions going into it.
-Every practice and market is unique, so what is a hit for one practice could be a total miss for another.
+Events like trunk shows in your dispensary can sometimes be a big hit or a big miss.
+If you've never held this type of event before, you probably have a lot of looming questions going into it.
+Every practice and patient market is unique, so what is a success for one practice could be a total miss for another.

 It's important to understand the customers that you're targeting and how you can cater to them for your event.
 Let's take a look at some of the general mistakes you can avoid when getting prepared for a trunk show in your dispensary.